smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

 As of today, once an SDL app registers, it gets a main window created by default on the IVI head unit.
 Strictly speaking, the `Show` RPC is manipulating the content presented in the single main window.
 Adding the capability for apps to address a specific window per Show request allows apps to fill app windows individually.

-A "window" defines a **logical area on a physical display** addressed to an app which connected to the system.
+A "window" defines a **logical area on a physical display** addressed to an app which is connected to the system.
 Apps can present text, buttons and/or images on windows.
 The capabilities of the window are provided to the app which contain information about the number of text lines, number of buttons, and size of images etc.

 An app can have multiple windows of different types on a single display.
 However, windows may change the visibility on a display.
 Other applications or windows can be brought to focus by the user.